AS-JD/-Mini-Elevator-control-simulation-using-LabVIEW/README.md

 # Mini-Elevator-control-simulation-using-LabVIEW

 we have 5 events:

-              -wait for postion (waiting to click on the buttons).
+              - wait for postion (waiting to click on the buttons).

              - click on button 0 (call the elevator on the ground floor).